-I received a question from Mark about the Candida Diet and the antifungal Xtralac.
+I received the following questions from a site visitor about the Candida Diet and the probiotic Xtralac.
 Here’s what Mark had to say:

 Hello Cynthia, I have severe Candida and need a little help with my diet.